CIPValidationSuite/ValidationSuite/README.md

 # Validation Suite for Cahn-Ingold-Prelog (CIP) descritpors

-These files provide a collection for chemical structures for validating Cahn-Ingold-Prelog (CIP) descriptor labelling implementations.
+These files provide a collection of chemical structures for validating Cahn-Ingold-Prelog (CIP) descriptor labelling implementations.

 ## Click [here](https://cipvalidationsuite.github.io/ValidationSuite/) to browse the structures